Not to be missed in Sicily

 Admire some of the world’s oldest and well preserved Roman mosaics at Villa Romana del Casale just outside the historic town of Piazza Armerina.

-Top 5 beaches
+Top 5 beaches in Sicily

 Soak up the Sicilian sun and unwind on one of the myriad of spectacular beaches on the island.